 Now every time you publish a new post (Publish button), it will be pinged to all these pinging services.
 For your convenience, here is my list for easy copy:

 http://rpc.pingomatic.com/ http://rpc.twingly.com http://ping.feedburner.com/ http://rpc.weblogs.com/RPC2 http://ping.blo.gs/ http://xping.pubsub.com/ping/ http://blogsearch.google.com/ping/RPC2 http://blog.goo.ne.jp/XMLRPC http://www.blogpeople.net/servlet/weblogUpdates http://xping.pubsub.com/ping/

 There is another mechanism, pingback that uses the same XML-RPC protocol.
-In another post I’ll cover this subject and how to protect your blog from pingback exploits.
+In another post I’ll cover this topic and how to protect your blog from pingback exploits.

 What About Pinging Non-WordPress Web Pages?

 WordPress can use it’s built-in functionality to ping new content, but what about plain HTML pages?
 When I’m promoting products with PLR or RR license, I often use the HTML marketing pages that are usually supplied with such products.
 It’s always a good idea to make the search engines index the squeeze pages, but how to do it the easiest possible way?

 The web based tools come in handy here.
 You simply fill out the URL(s) of the pages(s) you want to ping, hit the button and it’s done.

 The Internet is full of them, but I give you just two which I consider the best ones:

 online-ping-tool/ (you can find here a huge pile of other free SEO tools)